Find out about the changing role dams are playing in our water supply.

-Increasing connectivity of our dams for security and flexibility
+Increasing connectivity for security and flexibility

 In recent years we have connected more of our southern dams.